 How do I get to McCarthy?
 Fly!
 Drive!
 Or shuttle!
 The nearest major airport is in Anchorage.
 From there, most folks rent a car and make the 8 hour drive to McCarthy.
 Car rental agencies that allow their cars on the McCarthy Road include Alaska 4×4, A1, Go North, Midnight Sun, Budget, Alaska Adventure, Alaska Express, Levi, or Alaska Car & Van.
 Or if you’re really up for an adventure, rent a motorcycle from Alaska Motorcycle Adventures and ride right up to the front door of your cabin.
 If you’d rather not drive yourself, you can take a shuttle bus with Wrangell-St. Elias Tours.
 And if you’d prefer to not be in a car at all, you can fly in with Copper Valley Air on their bi-weekly (every Monday and Thursday) mail plane or charter a private flight with Wrangell Mountain Air.

 How can I get from McCarthy to Kennicott?
 The options are walking, biking, or taking a shuttle bus.
 We provide transportation to and from the footbridge upon arrival and departure.
 Bicycles are provided for the duration of your stay.
-You may also take the McCarthy Kennicott Shuttle between McCarthy and Kennicott for $5 per person each way.
+You may also take the McCarthy Kennicott Shuttle between McCarthy and Kennicott for $10 per person one way or $15 per person round trip.

 What does your kitchenette include?
 An old miner would have been in the lap of luxury with a kitchen like this!
 Our kitchenette includes a sink, drinking water filtration system, single burner cooktop, dishes, glasses, and silverware.
 Outside we have a shared gas grill with plenty of pots and pans!